 The post sparked an avalanche of supportive comments.

 "You were, are, and will be great.
-If they insult you, slander you, and criticize you, it’s because you’re doing it right," wrote one of his followers.
+If they insult you, slander you, and criticize you, it’s because you are doing it right," wrote one of his followers.

-Another pointed out: “Media lynching is one of the strategies used by authoritarian regimes to discredit and silence their most critical opponents.”
+Another noted: “Media lynching is one of the strategies used by authoritarian regimes to discredit and silence their most critical opponents.”

-A third message summarized the prevailing sentiment: "Your struggle and selflessness for the freedom of our beloved homeland is a testament that endures, no matter who it may upset.
+A third message encapsulated the majority sentiment: "Your struggle and selflessness for the freedom of our beloved homeland is a powerful testament, regardless of who it may hurt.
 You are a great patriot."

 However, a smaller but very active group of comments questioned his credibility and moral authority.

-"With everything you say, you still come off as opportunistic; you found a way to avoid working both in Cuba and in the United States," wrote one of his critics.
+"Despite everything you say, you are still just taking advantage; you found a way to avoid working both in Cuba and in the United States," wrote one of his detractors.

 Another was more direct: “Not a word you say is believed because you have always been a manipulator.”

-A recurring argument also emerged: “Cubans do not want anyone from another country to tell us what we should do.”
+A recurring argument also emerged: "Cubans do not want anyone from another country telling us what we should do."

-The debate reflected a deep polarization surrounding José Daniel Ferrer: while his supporters see him as one of the main figures of the Cuban opposition, his detractors view him as a discredited figure detached from the everyday reality of the island.
+The debate reflected a deep polarization surrounding José Daniel Ferrer: while his supporters consider him one of the main figures of the Cuban opposition, his detractors see him as a discredited figure detached from the everyday reality of the island.

 Filed under: